-Internationally Interpol is involved in operations to monitor and collect the evidence required to arrest illegal operators, no matter where they are in the world.
-Interpol can also issue purple notices against vessels, requesting participating countries to detain the vessel once it enters their waters.
+Interpol is an international police force, who monitor and collect the evidence required to arrest illegal fishing vessels, no matter where they are in the world.
+Interpol can also issue purple notices against vessels, requesting participating countries to detain the vessel if it enters their waters.